-Information concerning Macquarie University's assessment policy is available at http://mq.edu.au/policy/docs/assessment/policy_2016.html.
-Grade descriptors and other information concerning grading requirements are contained in Schedule 1 of the Macquarie University Assessment Policy, which is available at: http://www.mq.edu.au/policy/docs/assessment/schedule_1.html
+Information concerning Macquarie University's assessment policy is available at https://staff.mg q.edu.au/work/strategy-planning-and-governance/university-policies-and-procedures/policies/ass essment.
+Grade descriptors and other information concerning grading requirements are contained in Schedule 1 of the Macquarie University Assessment Policy.

-To pass this unit, students must demonstrate sufficient evidence of achievement of the learning outcomes and have attempted all assessment tasks.
+To pass this unit, students must have:

+- Made a serious attempt at all assessment tasks; AND - Demonstrated sufficient evidence of achievement of the unit learning outcomes.